Pressure and doping effects on the electronic structure and magnetism of the single-layer nickelate La$_2$NiO$_4$

 Interestingly, this competition remains as a function of both $U$ and pressure.
 For $U \lesssim 3.5$~eV, the configuration that minimizes the energy corresponds to the G-AFM state.
 This can be seen as reminiscent of the parent compound.
 For $\gtrsim 3.5$~eV, however, the situation is reversed, in the sense that the energy is minimized by FM/A-AFM configurations.
 In addition, for $\gtrsim 3.5$~eV, we find an intriguing crossover from FM/A-AFM to G-AFM as a function of pressure, which is illustrated in Fig. \ref{fig:EvsP-LaBa} (see also Fig. \ref{fig:EvsU-LaBa}).
 This crossover implies a drop in the magnetic moment of the Ni atom of 0.5~$\mu_B$. \\[-2ex]

 {\bf Discussion.} \\

-We now turn to the implications of our results, beginning with the magnetic behavior.
-Compared with LaNiO$_4$, our calculations for La$_{1.5}$Ba$_{0.5}$NiO$_4$ reveal an intriguing competition between different magnetic configurations.
+We now turn to the implications of our results, beginning with the {magnetostructural behavior.
+Our calculations have revealed a substantial interplay between the octahedral tilts, magnetic order and strain in (La,Ba)$_2$NiO$_4$.
+This interplay is a key factor in setting the critical pressure at which La$_2$NiO$_4$ becomes tetragonal, and further explains the unusual evolution of the lattice parameters with composition observed experimentally, which deviates from Vegard's law. }

+{Further, the comparison between La$_2$NiO$_4$ and La$_{1.5}$Ba$_{0.5}$NiO$_4$ reveals the emergence of} an intriguing competition between different magnetic configurations.
 This can lead to magnetic frustration and, consequently, to a paramagnetic-like disordered state.
-This scenario is fact consistent the glass-like behavior reported experimentally for a higher Ba content of 50~\% \cite{schilling09}.
+This scenario is {in} fact consistent {with} the glass-like behavior reported experimentally {when the La:Ba ratio is 1:1} \cite{schilling09}.

-Further, if the correlations are sufficiently strong, this competition can appear as a crossover from FM/A-AFM to G-AFM order that, at first glance, resembles the one obtained for the bilayer La$_{3}$Ni$_2$O$_7$ \cite{labollita2024-bilayer}.
+{Moreover}, if the correlations are sufficiently strong, this competition can appear as a crossover from FM/A-AFM to G-AFM order that, at first glance, resembles the one obtained for the bilayer La$_{3}$Ni$_2$O$_7$ \cite{labollita2024-bilayer}.
 However, a closer inspection of the electronic structure reveals a redistribution of both $d_{x^2-y^2}$ and $d_{z^2}$ states in the case of La$_{1.5}$Ba$_{0.5}$NiO$_4$ (see Fig. \ref{fig:DOS-LaBa}), pointing to a distinct microscopic origin of this crossover.
 Furthermore, the observation that La$_2$NiO$_4$ becomes metallic under either physical or chemical pressure suggests a possible modification of the magnetic-coupling mechanisms, evolving from superexchange toward direct exchange.